finkol/heroku-buildpack-google-chrome/README.md

 # heroku-buildpack-google-chrome

-This buildpack installs the latest stable version of Chrome Canary and makes the headless version available under the `google-chrome-stable` command.
+This buildpack installs the latest stable version of Chrome Canary and makes the headless version available under the `google-chrome` command.

 ## Notes